konahart/Stranger-Things-SparkCore/_posts/2016-11-19-setup-instructions.md

  use the same DC jack adapters you used to connect to the power source to connect the two strings.
 Additionally, if you make sure both strings have a female adapter, you can power each string independently.
 Yay flexibility!

 > I found it convenient to plug both lights and Spark Core into an extension cord.
-This gave both greater flexibility with placement, as well as ensuring that both were unplugged at once -- the Core wasn’t left on all night sending data to unplugged lights, and the lights weren’t plugged in all night waiting for data from the unplugged Core.
+This gave both greater flexibility with placement, as well as ensuring that both were unplugged at once -- the Core was not left on all night sending data to unplugged lights, and the lights were not plugged in all night waiting for data from the unplugged Core.

 The wiring is done, so you may now plug in the lights and Core.